- What Is Green Food Powder?

 - Why are most greens food powders contaminated with heavy metals?

 So stick with me as we explore everything you need to know about superfood powders.
-If you’d like to find out what brands and products I recommend, check out this round-up of the best superfoods powder I’ve used.

 What Is Green Food Powder?